Financial Disclaimer

 Future performance may be materially worse than past performance.
 Future performance may result in significant or total loss of invested capital.
 No statement on diviStock is a forecast, projection, or guarantee of future returns.

-3. Dividend-Capture Strategy — Specific Warnings
+3. Dividend Run-Up Strategy — Specific Warnings

 - Borrowing and shorting risk.
 If you trade on margin, you may receive a margin call and lose more than you invested.
 If you short stocks, your loss is theoretically unlimited.